chingu-voyages/v8-bears-team-12/README.md

 of our life, and eating together is an activity that connects people.
 Eat delicious food and meet people while doing it.

+## Environment Variables

+- `ATLAS_DBURI`: The URI connection string for a MongoDB cluster
+- `ATLAS_DBNAME`: Name of the MongoDB Database
+- `PORT`:  port for Express server

 ## Run Scripts

 - `npm run dev`: Will run `node server/main.js` with `NODE_ENV` set to `development`